 - Counseling children and adolescents

 - Foundations of career psychology

 - School counseling practicum

 The University of Missouri is accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.

-The College of Education is a member of the Teacher Education Accreditation Council.
+The College of Education and Human Development is a member of the Teacher Education Accreditation Council.